In my previous post, I shared my personal account regarding the results of my Pre-employment Medical Exam (PEME).

 There are illnesses that can be cured in a week by taking medicines.
 Usually, these drugs can be bought in the clinic itself.

-On other cases, the doctor may FIT your PEME provided you buy certain drugs to take with you on board.
-Some seafarers argue about this because buying 6 to 9 months worth of maintenance drug is costly.
+In other cases, the doctor may FIT your PEME provided you buy certain drugs to take with you on board.
+Some seafarers argue about this because buying 6 to 9 months’ worth of maintenance drugs is costly.

-However, they seldom look into their daily habit of drinking, smoking and eating unhealthy foods that caused the problem.
+However, they seldom look into their daily habit of drinking, smoking, and eating unhealthy foods that cause the problem.

 8. Never resort to under-the-table transactions.

 Whether we like it or not, we know some of our cohorts who use this as a “secret weapon”.
 Since it’s too troublesome to do it the right way, they let money do the talking.

 This usually happens if the findings are minor.
 It’s very tempting too to consider this option.

 By giving a particular amount, a seafarer can finish his medical exam by just sitting in the waiting area.
 Or if he has problems with his teeth, a few hundred pesos could solve it.
 That is only a fraction of our salary so why not.

 No need to worry.
 This saves time after all and the end result would still be the same- we pass our medical exam and we can work on board.
 Besides, the clinic “gave” us this disease so they could milk us, right?